-Often times we hang onto clothing because we fit into it, but don’t really love the cut, style, or fabric.
+Often times we hang onto clothing because we fit into it, but don’t love the cut, style, or fabric.
 You deserve to feel amazing in everything you wear!
-Now is a great time to allow yourself to let go of anything that doesn’t make you feel absolutely wonderful even if your just at hanging out at home.
+Now is a great time to allow yourself to let go of anything that doesn’t make you feel wonderful.
+You deserve to feel great in your clothes even if you’re hanging out at home.

 So many times we may hold onto clothing that we are going to use when we lose that last 10 lbs.
 Women especially fluctuate in size during a month.
-I recommend women keep a few items that are a size larger and a size smaller than they currently wear for this reason.
-But hanging onto a lot of clothing that is significantly smaller or larger than you are now is probably not the best use of your valuable closet space.
+I recommend women keep a few items that are a size larger and a size smaller than they currently wear.
+But be selective in what you keep and the best use of your valuable closet space.
 Plan on rewarding yourself with some new outfits once you reach your goal weight!

 There are styles that are timeless and those that are not.
-Yes, polyester pants might come back, but I truly hope not!
-Take a look at your wardrobe and let go of the items that are outdated.
+Yes, polyester pants might come back, but I hope not!
+Take a look at your wardrobe and let go of the items that look outdated.

-Even if you have an item that you feel amazing in and you love, it may have served its purpose and be worn out.
+Even if you have an item that you feel amazing in and you love, it may have served its purpose and needs to go.
 I know I wear my favorite items over and over and may not realize how it has faded or worn it has become over time.
 Take a good look at each item in your wardrobe and see if it’s time to replace a few items and let the old ones go.

 We all have clothing we have purchased but find over time that there is something about it we don’t love.
 Maybe it doesn’t fit as well after washing or the fabric isn’t quite as comfortable as we first thought.
 These are items we can let go of.